 Muriwai - Gannet Colony

-- The breeding population reaches the peak in November.
+- The breeding population reaches a peak in November

-The summertime is the peak season from December to March.
-Weekends are more crowded due to beach visitors and surfers.
-Limited parking, therefore, visit the colony either early in the morning or late afternoon at weekends; mid-week and spring are less busy.
-More crowded on sunny days and very few visitors during cold, rough days.
+The summer is the peak season.
+From December to March weekends are more crowded due to beach visitors and surfers.
+There is limited parking!
+Therefore, visit the colony either early in the morning or late afternoon if you visit on weekends.
+Mid-week and spring are less busy.
+It's also usually more crowded on sunny days.
+On the other hand, there are very few visitors during cold, rough days.

 Facts about the Australasian Gannets and the Nesting Season

 - Gannets often live in large colonies on cliffs, islands and coastal rocks completely or almost surrounded by the sea.